safrin96/dataready/README.md

 ## Author

-Built by [Your Name](https://linkedin.com/in/sumaiya-shrabony) for Milan AI Week 2026.
+Built by [Team Ground Truth](https://linkedin.com/in/sumaiya-shrabony) for Milan AI Week 2026.

 Questions?
 Open an issue or reach out on LinkedIn.